|

 using contact insecticides.
 Baits are best to use only when there is an indoor

-infestation and the colonies cannot be located for treating with Delta
+infestation and the colonies cannot be eliminated with contact insecticides

 Cynoff EC and Cypermethrin